ZarnackGroup/racoon_clip/docs/all_options.rst

     Most common barcode setups.

-If your experiment used one of these setups, you can use the expereriment_type parameter:
+If your experiment used one of these setups, you can use the experiment_type parameter:

 Using a standard barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- **experiment_type** ("iCLIP"/"iCLIP2"/"iCLIP3"/"eCLIP_5ntUMI"/"eCLIP_10ntUMI"/"eCLIP_ENCODE_5ntUMI"/"eCLIP_ENCODE_10ntUMI"/"miReCLIP"
-- **experiment_type** ("iCLIP"/"iCLIP2"/"iCLIP3"/"eCLIP_5ntUMI"/"eCLIP_10ntUMI"/"eCLIP_ENCODE_5ntUMI"/ "eCLIP_ENCODE_10ntUMI"/"noBarcode_noUMI"/"other"): *default: "other"*; The type of your experiment.
+/"noBarcode_noUMI"/"other"): *default: "other"*; The type of your experiment.

 ..
 Note::

-   There is a special type eCLIP_ENCODE, because ENCODE provided data has the UMI information no longer in the read, but appended to the end of the read names.
+   There are special types "eCLIP_ENCODE_5ntUMI" and "eCLIP_ENCODE_10ntUMI" because ENCODE data no longer has UMI information in the reads, but instead appends it to the end of the read names.
+If unsure if the data has a 5nt or 10nt UMI, check the read headers (for example, with head encode_sample.fastq)

 Using manual barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If your experiment does not follow one of these standard setups, you can define the setup manually and experiment_type defaults to other.
-In order to account for all of them and also allow other experimental setups racoon uses a barcode consisting of umi1+experimental_barcode+umi2 is used.
+To account for all of them and also allow other experimental setups racoon_clip uses a barcode consisting of umi1+experimental_barcode+umi2 is used.
 Parts of this barcode that do not exist in a particular data set can be set to length 0.
 These are the parameters to manually set up your barcode+UMI architecture:

 - **barcodeLength** (int): length of the complete barcode (UMI 1 + experimental barcode + UMI 2)

 - **umi1_len** (int): length of the UMI 1.
 Note that the sequences of the barcodes will be antisense of the barcodes used in the experiment.
 Therefore, UMI 1 is the 3' UMI of the experimental barcode.
-If the UMI is only 5' of the experimental barcode set to 0.
+If the UMI is only 5' of the experimental barcode, set to 0.

 -  **umi2_len** (int): length of the UMI 1.
 Note that the sequences of the barcodes will be antisense of the barcodes used in the experiment.
 Therefore, UMI 2 is the 5' UMI of the experimental barcode.
-If the UMI is only 3' of the experimental barcode set to 0.
+If the UMI is only 3' of the experimental barcode, set to 0.

-- **total_barcode_len** (int): total length of the experimental barcode region that is read including UMIs and random barcodes.
+- **total_barcode_len** (int): total length of the experimental barcode region that is read, including UMIs and random barcodes.
 Set to 0 if no barcode filtering should be done.

-For example, manually defining an iCLIP or eCLIP setup manually would look like this:
+For example, manually defining an iCLIP or eCLIP setup would look like this:

 .. code-block:: python